JiteshChichole1/Czx/README.md

 # Chat Web App

-This is a simple chat web application built with Flask, Socket.IO, and SQLAlchemy.
+This is a Czx chat web application built with Flask, Socket.IO, and SQLAlchemy.

 ## Project Structure